Ukpoweh/Ukpoweh/README.md

 - 👋 Hi, I’m Ukpoweh Gift.
 - 👀 I’m enthusiastic about Web development, Data science and Machine learning.
-- ⭐ I'm familiar with python programming language, HTML and CSS.
+- ⭐ I'm familiar with Python, HTML, and CSS.
 - 🌀 I love to use data to solve problems.
+- 🎖 I'm currently learning Javascript for Web development.
 - 🌱 I’m committed to honing my skills daily and I would also love to collaborate with smart minds.
 - 📫 How to reach me:<br>
 ![LINKEDIN](https://www.linkedin.com/in/gift-ukpoweh-90510022a)